Ackley, Iowa: History

 In 1865, the Dubuque and Sioux City Railroad bought nearly all the timber at Island Grove and corded it up where the Illinois Central depot stands.
 By October, when the railroad reached Ackley, there were 10 business establishments and several homes.
 The completion of the railroad brought on a rush of settlers and businessmen and the town boomed.

 The Fontaine post office was moved to Ackley and its name was changed.
 The town of Ackley was incorporated and William A. Francis became the first mayor.
 The Ackley Civic Center now stands at the site of a store once owned by Francis.

 As Ackley expanded more buildings were being constructed in the business area.
 A brick, six-room school was built at State and Second Street for $14,000.
 Catholics, Methodists and Presbyterians built frame churches.
 The population soared to 500.

 The town was incorporated on August 28, 1869.
 By 1870, the town had a brick schoolhouse, five churches, a mayor and council, a newspaper, and many stores.
 In the next thirty years the town replaced the frame buildings on Main Street with brick structures, built a waterworks, established a light plant, and built hotels.
 The population at that time was approximately 2,000.

 In the 1870s, Ackley acquired businesses such as a hardware store, furniture store, harness shop, boots and shoe store, general merchandise, jewelry and a brewery.
 The Ackley Independent Newspaper as well as lawyers, a doctor and fraternal organizations became part of the town.

 The Hook and Ladder fire department was organized in the 1880s.
 The Goettels and the C.H.
 Doepke buildings appeared on the landscape in the 1880s.
-A four-year high school opened with an enrollment of 40 students.
+C. H. Doepke also built a home at 2nd Ave and Grundy St. A four-year high school opened with an enrollment of 40 students.
 The Iowa state constitution was amended in 1882, making the production and sale of alcoholic beverages illegal within the state (i.e. Iowa became a “dry state.”)
 The Supreme Court declared the amendment unconstitutional in 1883, but the Iowa legislature then passed another very strict prohibition law.
 Due to this, the Ackley brewery closed.